 But Blair still asserts that the government wants an “open-minded society”, a claim no informed person could believe.
 The only plausible explanation for this is that Blair is deliberately spinning for Egypt’s military rulers, effectively acting as a mouthpiece for the new regime.

 For those not yet convinced, this finally puts the lie to Blair’s repeated declarations of support for democracy and human rights, both in Egypt and the Middle East as a whole.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.